Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Do you get that kind of impression?

-Well, after having done some research on this arrest, I'm pretty confident that that's probably one of our task force uh units that are operating here in the Las Vegas Valley.
+Well, after having done some research on this arrest, I'm pretty confident that that's probably one of our task force units that are operating here in the Las Vegas Valley.

-All right, so you guys are probably wondering what the hell is a task force.
+So you guys are probably wondering what the hell is a task force.

 What do I mean by I can give you guys an example, right?

-So you got the joint terrorism task force, right?
+So you got the Joint Terrorism Task Force, right?

-Uh aka the JTTF.
+AKA, the JTTF.

-And typically you'll have the FBI, it's run at it out of an FBI field office.
+It's run at it out of an FBI field office.

-You got guys from Homeland Security there, you got guys from DEA, ATF, Department of State, local and state police officers, etc.
+You got guys from DEA, ATF, Department of State, local and state police officers, et cetera.

-Everyone is there working together to combat terrorism and/or prevent terrorist attacks.
+Everyone is there working together to combat terrorism and or prevent terrorist attacks.

 Why?